Thomas Hemmen, MD, PhD

 Dr. Hemmen is the Director of the UC San Diego Stroke Program and Cerebrovascular Fellowship Program.
 He received his medical training from the Free University of Berlin, Germany.
 Following a medical internship at New York University Downtown Hospital, he completed a neurology residency at New York Hospital, Cornell Medical Center and Memorial Sloan Kettering Cancer Institute in New York, where he served as Chief Resident.
 Dr. Hemmen is a board- certified neurologist and vascular neurologist.
 He has broad clinical expertise in neurology, cerebrovascular disease and neurological critical care.

 In 2000, he joined the UC San Diego Stroke Center for a two-year cerebrovascular fellowship.
-In addition, he completed a Neurological Intensive care fellowship at Philipps University in Marburg, Germany.
-He was appointed Assistant Professor of Neurosciences at UC San Diego in 2004 and was since promoted to Professor in 2013.
+In addition, he completed a Neurological Intensive care fellowship at Philipps University in Marburg, Germany, and joined the UCSD Neuroscience clinical faculty in 2004.
+Since then he has shown leadership in program development, clinical trial oversight and quality improvement.

 The Stroke Center has continued to attract international recognition for its team activities in San Diego, and the Clinical Trials Coordinating Center now includes three large multi-center, multi-national trials of neuroprotection in addition to the ongoing NIH funded multi-center clinical trials of hypothermia.